OpenAT/online/addons-own/fso_rest_api/sphinx_doc/models/res_currency.rst

 Contains a list of known currencies in the system.

+.. note:: Only reading is supported for this model.

 Fields
 ------
 - ``id`` ID used as foreign key in other models